Felix Berenskötter: Biography

-Following undergraduate studies in University of Hamburg (1997-2000), Berenskötter received a Masters Degree from Rutgers University (2000-2002), where he was a Fulbright Scholar, and a PhD from the London School of Economics and Political Science (LSE) in 2008, where he was an editor of the journal Millennium: Journal of International Studies (2004-2006).
+Following undergraduate studies in University of Hamburg (1997-2000), Berenskötter received a master's degree from Rutgers University (2000-2002), where he was a Fulbright Scholar, and a PhD from the London School of Economics and Political Science (LSE) in 2008, where he was an editor of the journal Millennium: Journal of International Studies (2004-2006).

 Before joining King's College London in 2024, Berenskötter was based at SOAS University of London, Department of Politics and International Studies (2009-2024) where he also served Head of Department from July 2019 to January 2023.
 He was a Research Fellow at the John Sloan Dickey Center for International Understanding, Dartmouth College (2007-2008) and a Visiting Fellow at the American German Institute (AGI, formerly Institute for Contemporary German Studies), Johns Hopkins University in 2019.
 Berenskötter was a founding associate editor of the Journal of Global Security Studies (2014–19) and co-convened the 'Interpretivism in International Relations' Working Group of the British International Studies Association (BISA).
 He is founder and former chair of the ‘Theory Section’ of the International Studies Association (ISA), and a former member of the Governing Board of the European International Studies Association (EISA).